kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 * Containers in same pod can communicate with each other.
 * Pods can communicate with all other pods on the same or separate [nodes](/docs/concepts/architecture/nodes/) without network address translation (NAT).
-* Pods can communicate with other pods on the same or separate nodes using L2 bridging, native L3 (IPv4, IPv6) networking, tunneling, or other techniques for conveying packets from one pod to another.
+* Pods can communicate with other pods on the same or separate nodes using layer 2 bridging, native layer 3 (IPv4, IPv6) networking, tunneling, or other techniques for conveying packets from one pod to another.

 Some platforms, such as Linux, support pods running in the host network.
 Pods attached to the host network of a node can still communicate with all pods on all nodes without NAT.